zoom-studio/react-menu-list/README.md

-* `moveCursor(direction: Direction, prevCursorLocation: ?Rect)`: Move the cursor in the menu. `direction` must be the the string "up", "down", "left", or "right". `prevCursorLocation` may be an object with `top`, `bottom`, `left`, and `right` number properties, and it will be passed in the resulting HighlightEvent.
+* `moveCursor(direction: Direction, prevCursorLocation: ?Rect)`: Move the cursor in the menu. `direction` must be the the string "up", "down", "left", or "right". `prevCursorLocation` may be an object with `top`, `bottom`, `left`, and `right` number properties, and it will be passed to the onHighlightChange callback of the newly selected MenuItem.

 ### MenuItem